AiAutomatrix/CogmoraLabs/Auth_And_Security_Rules.md

 2.  **Rule 2 (Full Data Ownership)**:
     -   This is the most important rule for the paper trading engine.
     -   `match /users/{userId}/{path=**}` is a recursive wildcard.
-It matches the user's main document AND any document in any subcollection underneath it (e.g., a watchlist item, an open position, etc.).
+It matches the user's main document AND any document in any subcollection underneath it (e.g., the `main` account metrics document, a watchlist item, an open position, etc.).
     -   `allow read, write: if request.auth.uid == userId;` is the core security check.
 It allows a user to **read** or **write** to any of these documents *if and only if* their authenticated `uid` matches the `userId` in the path.

 ### Why It Works Now: